samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 ### Session Zero

 At the start of a campaign, you and your players can run a special session—called session zero because it comes before the first session of play—to establish expectations, share ideas, and discuss house rules, with the goal of ensuring the game is a fun experience for everyone involved.
-The “[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)” section in [chapter 1](/sources/dnd/dmg-2024/the-basics) covers some of the most important groundwork you need to establish at the start of a new campaign.
+The "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" section in [chapter 1](/sources/dnd/dmg-2024/the-basics) covers some of the most important groundwork you need to establish at the start of a new campaign.

 Often session zero includes building characters together.
 As the DM, you can help players during character creation by advising them on which options best suit the campaign.